aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target gains a dig speed equal to 10ft, as if swimming through earth.
 It leaves a passage large enough for an entity of its size to walk through as "difficult terrain", or for an entity one or more sizes smaller to move through freely.
 The spell does not give the target to move through stone.
 When the spell ends, the target loses this movement modality immediately.

-**Upcast**: For every extra MP dice placed in the spell you can add either add an extra target or an extra 6 minutes of dig speed.
+**Upcast**: For every extra MP die above 3 placed in the spell you can add either add an extra target or an extra 6 minutes of dig speed.

 **Global**: The spell has a duration of 1 day + 6h per extra 4MP or gives flight to an additional target.